 A good day bag is essential when traveling.
 As full-time travelers, our daypack bags are one of the most important items we carry; we never explore a city or go on a hike without them.
-As we prepared for our initial ‘Round the World trip, we were tasked with finding the Best Day Pack for Travel.
+As we prepared for our initial Around the World Trip in 2014, we were tasked with finding the Best Day Pack for Travel.

 Why Use a Day Travel Pack?

 Before we talk about why you would use a small daypack for travel, we should answer the question, What is a Day Bag?

 A travel daypack is a small bag that is carried while sightseeing, hiking or adventuring on day trips.
 For many travelers – ourselves included – a travel day bag also doubles as carry on luggage for both buses and long haul flights.

 A day travel bag is responsible for containing all of the things you would typically want (or need) while out exploring or sitting in a seat while traveling.

 We use a small travel daypack anytime we leave our accommodations.
 In it, we carry necessities – like a wallet, DSLR camera, phone, keys, a small notebook, pen and a water bottle.
 Additionally, there are specific pockets in my bag where I stow hand sanitizer, hand lotion, sunscreen and lip moisturizer.
 In another compartment, I store toilet paper, tissues and feminine products.
 Odds and ends – like a bottle opener, safety pins, band-aids and extra hair ties – reside in my day pack as well.

 Read our tips for 14 Everyday Items for Traveling!